AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/common-installer-errors.md

 - Don't close the installer window.
 When the installation is complete, it will close automatically.

 - If a dialogue window pops up during the installation, hit "Yes" to grant the installer the required permissions.
-Clicking on "No" will cancel he installation.
+Clicking "No" will cancel the installation.

-- Don't start other processes while the installation process is going on.
+- Don't start other processes while the installation is in progress.

 ### Error 1603: Fatal error during installation {#error-1603}

 The error sounds scarier than it actually is.
 In reality, this is a rather generic error that can have many different causes, and some of them are easily fixed.
 Try the following solutions:

-- Press the *Win* key, search for *Command Prompt* and run it.
+- Press the *Win* key, search for *Command Prompt*, and run it.
 There, type in `sfc /scannow` and press *Enter*.

 - Choose a different installation folder.
 It is possible that the current installation folder has some access restrictions.
 Also make sure you don't select an external drive, a virtual drive, etc.